ruchee/vimrc/vimfiles/bundle/vim-csharp/README.md

 Custom Framework Version
 ========================

-Framework version can be overriden with the following:
+Framework version can be overridden with the following:
 ```
 :MsVersion [4, 3.5, 2, 1]
 ```